 Therefore, if you were to choose wavelengths that are not optimal, the energy would be mostly wasted.
 Traditional bulbs, such as incandescent or halogen, use a lot of these intermediary wavelengths that do not have any proven therapeutic effects because they do not emit enough light at the very specific wavelength peaks.

 Yes!
 It has even been approved by the FDA!

 There are 100s, maybe even 1000s, of peer-reviewed published studies showing the benefits of red light therapy.

-I will not list them all here, as it will be too much information, instead I highly recommend you look at my article titled The Fascinating Healing Properties of Red Light Therapy and references and links included in that article.
+I will not list them all here, as it will be too much information.
+Instead, I highly recommend you look at my article titled The Fascinating Healing Properties of Red Light Therapy and the references and links included in that article.

 Another good article is 'Does Red Light Therapy Really Work?'